 ETHAN is a program for automatic detection of spherical particles from electron micrographs.
 The ETHAN software was written at the Department of Computer Science of University of Helsinki, Finland by Teemu Kivioja.

-This protocol runs Relion autopicking (version 2.0+).
-This Relion protocol uses the 'relion_autopick' program to pick particles from micrographs, either using templates or gaussian blobs.
-The picking with this protocol is divided in three steps: 1) Run with 'Optimize' option for several (less than 30) micrographs.
+This protocol runs Relion autopicking (version > 3.0).
+This Relion protocol uses the 'relion_autopick' program to pick particles from micrographs, either using references (2D averages or 3D volumes) The picking with this protocol is divided in three steps: 1) Run with 'Optimize' option for several (less than 30) micrographs.
 2) Execute the wizard to refine the picking parameters.
 3) Run with 'Pick all' option to pick particles from all micrographs.
 The first steps will use internally the option '--write-fom-maps' to write to disk the FOM maps.
 The expensive part of this calculation is to calculate a probability-based figure-of-merit (related to the cross-correlation coefficient between each rotated reference and all positions in the micrographs.
 That's why it is only done in an small subset of the micrographs, where one should use representative micrographs for the entire data set, e.g. a high and a low-defocus one, and/or with thin or thick ice.
 Step 2 uses a much cheaper peak-detection algorithm that uses the threshold and minimum distance parameters.

 This protocol wraps SPIDER CL HC command.
 Finds clusters of images/elements in factor space (or a selected subspace) by using Diday's method of moving centers, and applies hierarchical ascendant classification (HAC) (using Ward's method) to the resulting cluster centers.

 Wrapper to CryoSparc 2D clustering program.
 Classify particles into multiple 2D classes to facilitate stack cleaning and removal of junk particles.
 Also useful as a sanity check to investigate particle quality.